 A burrito from Taco Mazama helped silence my tummy’s rumbling before boarding the decommissioned yacht.
 If I’d been going for a more immersive experience perhaps I should have waited to visit the yacht’s Royal Deck Tea Room?

-The ship has high standards to live up regarding hospitality.
+The ship has high standards to live up to regarding hospitality.
 During the royal yacht’s 44 years of service banquets for heads of state and royal visitors were held aboard the vessel.
 Frank Sinatra counts among the dignitaries and celebrities entertained on the royal yacht.

 Audio guides on the royal yacht

 A staff member in neatly pressed tartan trews passed me an audio guide as I boarded.
 The guides are available in 30 different languages.
 A version designed for children is available too.